Project SEED Guidelines

 Guidelines for Participating Institutions

 Summer I students should receive a minimum of $2,500, and Summer II students a minimum of $3,000.
-The cost of supplies or laboratory materials should not, under any circumstances, get deducted from student's stipend.
+The cost of supplies or laboratory materials should not, under any circumstances, get deducted from student's fellowship.
 Both programs should last at least eight weeks with students participating approximately 40 hours per week.

 Two checks will be sent from the ACS national Project SEED office to the institutional sponsor or the ACS local section officer for disbursement to the student(s).
 The first check (the amount approved minus $500) will be sent upon receipt of the Student Financial/Information Statement.
 The second check ($500 per student) will be sent upon receipt of all required paperwork, including the Follow-up Survey, Student Report, and Mentor Report.